stcarlso/diskimager/README.md

 ## Compiling

 Open Win64DiskImager.sln in Visual Studio 2013.
+You will need a copy of the LZMA SDK (public domain software available at http://www.7-zip.org/sdk.html ) placed in the 7-Zip folder to compile the included modified SevenZip++ library.

-Compiling should be fairly straightforward.
+Compiling should be fairly straightforward after that.